 ‘Nothing changed,’ said the traveller, stopping to look round.
 ‘Dark and miserable as ever.
 A light in my mother’s window, which seems never to have been extinguished since I came home twice a year from school, and dragged my box over this pavement.
 Well, well, well!’

 He went up to the door, which had a projecting canopy in carved work of festooned jack-towels and children’s heads with water on the brain, designed after a once-popular monumental pattern, and knocked.
 A shuffling step was soon heard on the stone floor of the hall, and the door was opened by an old man, bent and dried, but with keen eyes.

 He had a candle in his hand, and he held it up for a moment to assist his keen eyes.
 ‘Ah, Mr Arthur?’ he said, without any emotion, ‘you are come at last?
 Step in.’

 Mr Arthur stepped in and shut the door.

 You would have thought that with all the adaptations, in particular Lionel Bart’s spirited musical would have propelled Oliver Twist into the top 150 at the very least.
-It’s not as if the storyline – including the memorable line: “Please sir, I want some more!” – isn’t well known or that Charles Dickens’ characters in Oliver Twist are not up to standard.
+It’s not as if the storyline – including the memorable line: “Please sir, I want some more!” – isn’t well known.
+Or that Charles Dickens’ characters in Oliver Twist are not up to standard.
 My theory is that we prefer our Dickens a little darker… preferably in black and white.